Bell Media: CTVglobemedia (2007–11)

-As a result of BCE's reduced ownership in the company, Bell Globemedia was renamed CTVglobemedia Inc on January 1, 2007.
+As a result of BCE's reduced ownership in the company, Bell Globemedia was renamed CTVglobemedia Inc. on January 1, 2007.

-In April that year, Rogers Communications announced a tentative deal to purchase A-Channel, CKX-TV, Access Alberta, Canadian Learning Television, and Cooking Channel from CTVglobemedia, if its purchase of CHUM was approved.
+In April of that year, Rogers Communications announced a tentative deal to purchase A-Channel, CKX-TV, Access Alberta, Canadian Learning Television, and Cooking Channel from CTVglobemedia, if its purchase of CHUM was approved.
 Astral Media made a similar deal for CHUM's 50% interest in MusiMax and MusiquePlus.

 That June, the CRTC approved the CHUM takeover, on condition that CTV sell off the Citytv stations, because of the CTV network's owned-and-operated station stations serving the very same cities.
-CTV ultimately chose to keep the A-Channel stations along with the rest of CHUM assets it had previously said it would sell, except for MusiquePlus/MusiMax.
+CTV ultimately chose to keep the A-Channel stations along with the rest of CHUM Ltd. assets it had previously said it would sell, except for MusiquePlus/MusiMax.
 Rogers Communications was announced as the buyer of the Citytv stations on June 11, 2007, and the CHUM acquisition was finalized on June 22.

-Subsequently, CTVglobemedia sold off its interests in various non-core channels.
+Subsequently, CTVglobemedia, Inc. sold off its interests in various non-core channels.
 Rogers purchased several of these assets, including CTV's 33% interest in OLN in late 2007, as well as radio stations CHST-FM in London, Ontario and CHBN-FM in Edmonton, Alberta in 2010.
 Corus Entertainment would acquire Canadian Learning Television, Cooking Channel, and Drive-In Classics for a combined $113 million.
 TQS entered bankruptcy protection and was ultimately acquired by Remstar (which renamed the network "V").
 Meanwhile, Glassbox Television acquired Travel + Escape in late 2010.
 In two cases, the operations were closed down, specifically CBC affiliate CKX-TV in Brandon, Manitoba (which left the air in October 2009 after a deal to sell that station to Bluepoint Investment Corporation fell through) and the A station in Wingham, CKNX-TV (which left the air one month prior to CKX and is now a rebroadcaster of the A station in London, CFPL-TV).

 CTVglobemedia acquired Toronto station CFXJ-FM from Milestone Radio in 2010.

 On September 10, 2010, BCE announced plans to re-acquire 100% of the company's broadcasting arm, including CTV Inc. Under the deal, Woodbridge, Torstar, and Teachers' would together receive $1.3 billion in either cash or equity in BCE, while BCE would also assume $1.7 billion in debt (BCE's existing equity interest was $200 million, for a total transaction value of $3.2 billion).
 Woodbridge would also regain majority control of The Globe and Mail Inc., with BCE retaining a 15% interest.
 The overall deal was expected to close by April 2011.
 However, the sale of The Globe, which did not require CRTC approval, was completed in late December 2010.
-The deal was approved by the CRTC on March 7, 2011, and officially closed on April 1, 2011.
+The deal was approved by the CRTC on March 7, 2011, and was officially closed on April 1, 2011.
+On the same day, CTVglobemedia was renamed as Bell Media Inc..